 - When lying on your side, place a pillow (or two) between your legs.
 Make sure the support of the pillow extends from your inner thigh right down to your ankles and that the pillow is wide enough to fill in the natural space between your legs, which would be there if you were standing.
 Placing pillows between your legs helps to keep the spine in a more neutral position and also decreases the pressure you feel in your hips in this position.

-If you must lie for a prolonged position, other than for sleep, then use pillows as described above to take the stress off the body.
+If you must lie for a prolonged position, other than for sleep, then use pillows as described above to take the stress off the Healthy Body.
 Roll from side to side and onto your back periodically in order to change the tension that is put onto your tissues.
 If, for some reason, you need to remain on true bed rest for a long period where you are not allowed to be upright then it is worth consulting a physiotherapist as further individual advice needs to be provided for this unique situation.
-Special supports may be required to ensure the body does not develop injury from the prolonged lying position.
+Special supports may be required to ensure the Healthy Body does not develop injury from the prolonged lying position.